Matt Ross-Spang

-Matt Ross-Spang is an American record producer, Grammy award winning engineer, and mixer.
-His credits include such artists as Jason Isbell, Margo Price, John Prine and Elvis Presley.
+Matt Ross-Spang is an American multi-Grammy award winning record producer, engineer, and mixer.
+His credits include such artists as Jason Isbell, Margo Price, Al Green, John Prine and Elvis Presley.

 Life and career

 Matt Ross-Spang, born in Memphis, Tennessee, began working at the Sun Studio when he was just 16, working his way from an intern to the Chief Engineer.
 Wanting to capture what made Sun Studio great, Ross-Spang championed hard to find, install, and use the same period equipment that Sam Phillips engineered with from the 1950s.
 His 11 years of dedication to Sun, and its signature sound, garnered national attention when it was featured by Lester Holt on NBC's Nightly News and The Today Show, as well as NPR's All Things Considered.

 In 2015, Ross-Spang left Sun Studio to venture out on his own as an engineer and producer.
 His first project post-Sun was to engineer and mix Jason Isbell's Something More Than Free for record producer Dave Cobb.
 This record earned him his first Grammy Award.
 The record broke several records debuting at #1 on the Country, Rock, Folk, and Indie Charts.
 It also broke Americana Radio chart records, staying #1 for over 25 weeks.
 The record won Grammys for Best Americana Album and Best Americana Song ("24 Frames").

 Ross-Spang continued engineering for Dave Cobb on records by Mary Chapin Carpenter, Chris Isaak, The Rival Sons, Corb Lund, Lori McKenna, Brett Dennen and the album Southern Family.

 Other recent releases include the latest Sheepdogs record, Future Nostalgia, and the debut album by Margo Price.
 Price's album, entitled Midwest Farmer's Daughter, was recorded in 2014 at Sun Studio and released on Third Man Records.
 Engineered, mixed and co-produced by Ross-Spang, the record debuted this year in the top 10 Billboard country charts to critical acclaim.

 In 2016, Ross-Spang was hired by Sony Records to mix 18 previously unreleased songs by Elvis Presley from his historic 1976 sessions from the Jungle Room at Graceland.

 Later that year, Ross-Spang mixed and engineered the Lori McKenna album, The Bird and the Rifle, which later went on to be nominated for a Grammy Award for Best American Roots Album and Best American Roots Song by the Recording Academy.